Coppernic/coppernic.github.io/docs/sdk/privileged/privileged.md

 LogDefines.setVerbose(true);
 ```

-Sometimes, it can have log for profiling, in this case, to activate them please add
+Sometimes, it can have log for profiling, in this case, to activate them, add
-this in code :
+this in the code :

 ```java
 LogDefines.setProfile(true);